-Kirsten Keene has more than 9 years of experience in applied social science research and program evaluation.
-Her research skills include qualitative research methods, data analysis using computer-assisted qualitative data analysis software, development of data collection tools, literature reviews, and theories of change and logic models.
+Kirsten Keene has more than 10 years of experience in applied social science research and program evaluation.
+Recent work has focused on programs related to child welfare services, child development and early education, and interagency collaboration.
+Her technical and research skills include qualitative research methods, data analysis, development of data collection tools, literature reviews, and theories of change and logic models.

 Keene supports a number of JBA projects by conducting interviews and observations, coding and analyzing qualitative data, providing evaluation technical assistance, conducting literature reviews, and writing reports.
 Recent projects include—